OUR TREES

 Exposure Type: Full Sun

-PLANTING POINTS: This well-known freemanii Maple has the iconic fiery red fall leaves and vigorous growth rate we all know.
+The Autumn Blaze Maple is well-known freemanii Maple has the iconic fiery red fall leaves and vigorous growth rate.
 It is one of the trees almost every person regardless of tree knowledge has heard of.
-Most seen in parks and yards with multiple codominant stems it is a wonderful tree that desperately needs our stewardship program to get it off to the right start.
-Capable of putting on 5-6′ of growth a year as juvenile aggressive pruning will be needed to maintain this tree as it begins to take off.
-Use this tree to bring rapid shade, beautiful fall color and a reliable specimen.
+Capable of putting on 5-6′ of growth a year as juvenile, aggressive pruning will be needed to maintain this tree as it begins to take off.
+Use this tree to bring rapid shade, beautiful fall color and a reliable tree.

 Type: Ornamental Species